cde-ev/cdedb2/doc/source/Realm_Mailinglist_Privileges.rst

   other realms.
 A moderator can be privileged in certain constellations by having external (i.e. not ml) access rights.

-  Main example is the manipulation of implicit mailinglists where the generation of the subscriber list needs additional access.
+  Main case is the manipulation of implicit mailinglists where the generation of the subscriber list needs additional access.
 For example event associated mailinglists need orga-level access to generate their subscriber list.
 But a participant could be promoted to be moderator of a specific mailinglist associated to the event without being orga.
 Currently the limitations of our architecture make it impossible for this participant to change the subscriber list.
+This also affects manipulating individual subscriber states as they are validated against external information (like the participation status in an event) and not only changing the entire subscriber list.

 .. todo:: Orgas have not automatically moderators right for mailinglists associated to their event?
 Is this correct?